visualizingthefuture/visualizingthefuture.github.io/_resources/new_librarians.md

 ---
 layout: page
 title: Materials for new librarians
+resource_url:
 ---

 Materials for new librarians.
-TBD.
+Coming soon.